Eoin Morgan: 2020–2022

 Morgan captained the England team at the 2021 ICC Men's T20 World Cup, where they reached the semi-final.

 By June 2022 Morgan had scored only one half-century in his previous 65 innings in all forms of cricket, and faced calls to resign the England captaincy.
 On 28 June 2022, he announced his retirement from international cricket.

 Following his retirement, Morgan now works as a commentator.

 Captaincy

-Morgan has been credited with improving England's white-ball game and changing their thought process, a decision he took with the management after their ICC CWC 2015 campaign, turning the England team into a strong white-ball side.
+Morgan has been credited with improving England's white-ball game and changing their thought process, a decision he took with the management after their ICC CWC 2015 campaign, turning the England team into a strong white-ball unit.
 Many experts and former players have praised Morgan for turning England into a strong and formidable white ball team in both ODI and T20 cricket and changing the team culture.
 Nasser Hussain said of Morgan after his retirement, "Eoin Morgan is England's greatest white-ball captain and revolutionary batter.
 He has had a huge impact on English cricket.
 It goes without saying that he is England's greatest ever white-ball captain, a World Cup-winning captain."